ExploreSouthernHistory.com - Fort King in Ocala, Florida

 Six others were also killed and the Indians

-too strong to take and they withdrew to the
+strong to take so they withdrew to the Cove of

 A larger force of Seminole warriors struck a